MumbaiHackerspace/blog/content/blog/visage-wsl2-blazor-wasm-azure-functions.md

 path: Visage
 date: 2020-01-20T23:57:11.214Z
 title: In the beginning
-description: 'Visage: Why, what and how?'
+description: "Visage: Why, what and how?"
+image: assets/visage_architecture.png
 ---
 <!--StartFragment-->